Finite-Length Analyses for Source and Channel Coding on Markov Chains: Discussion and Conclusion

-In this paper, we developed a unified approach for non-asymptotic and asymptotic analyses of Markov chains.
+In this paper, we have developed a unified approach to source coding with side information and channel coding for conditional additive channel for finite-length and asymptotic analyses of Markov chains.
 In our approach, the conditional R\'enyi entropies defined for transition matrices play important roles.
-Although we only illustrated the source coding with side-information and the channel coding as applications of our approach, it can be applied to some other problems in information theory such as random number generation problems.
-Those problems will be discussed elsewhere.
+Although we only illustrated the source coding with side-information and the channel coding for conditional additive channel as applications of our approach, it can be applied to some other problems in information theory such as random number generation problems, as shown in another paper \cite{HayWat16}.

+Our obtained results for the source coding with side information and the channel coding of the conditional additive channel has been extended to the case when the side information is continuous and the joint distribution $X$ and $Y$ is memoryless.
+Since this case covers the BPSK-AWGN channel, it can be expected that it covers the MPSK-AWGN channel.
+Since such channels are often employed in the real channel coding, it is an interesting future topic to investigate the finite-length bound for these channels.
+Further, we could not define the conditional R\'{e}nyi entropy for transition matrices of continuous $Y$.
+Hence, our result could not extended to such a continuous case.
+It is another interesting future topic to extend the obtained result to the case with continuous $Y$.